mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 - Creating point-in-time snapshots of data on disk (similar to OS X's Time Machine feature)
 - Optionally encrypting or compressing data on disk

-Before building this system, I had zero experience with ZFS, so I was excited to experiment with it.
+Before building this system, I had zero experience with ZFS, so I was excited to try it out.

 ## Storage planning